jackjliew/ai-openscale/wos-accessibility.md

 - Use screen magnifiers to magnify what is displayed on the screen.
 - Operate specific or equivalent features by using only the keyboard.

-For more information about the commitment that IBM has to accessibility, see [IBM Accessibility](http://www.ibm.com/able).
+For more information about the commitment that IBM has to accessibility, see [IBM Accessibility](http://www.ibm.com/able){: external}.

 ## TTY service